About Actions

 When a site owner uses your action in an automation on their site, they may need to configure the action settings.
 Wix provides a user interface to make configuration easier for users.

-A basic UI is defined automatically as you create the action input schema, but to add more advanced functionality, you can define a second schema when you create your action in the Dev Center.
+A basic UI is defined automatically as you create the action input schema, but to add more advanced functionality, you can define a second schema when you create your action in your app's dashboard.
 This is the UI schema.
-In the Dev Center, it's displayed directly below the input schema.
+In the app dashboard, it's displayed directly below the input schema.
 Unlike the input schema however, it's not a JSON schema.

 The UI schema gives you extra options for a field such as adding a placeholder or making the field read-only.
 It also provides type-specific options.
 For example, you can turn a boolean field into a checkbox, instead of a toggle, or turn a number field into a slider instead of a simple field.